Adam4lexander/Spoke/Examples/05_BaseDefence/README.md

 ## Game Mechanics

 The player starts with a **core** building that seeds their power grid.
-New buildings may only be built on the power grid.

 Resource sites are scattered across the map, and are harvested while they overlap the power grid.
 The game is won once all their resources have been collected.